 The Organisation has a duty to provide you with a safe workplace, and while some environmental issues are healthy or safety risks, many are not.
 In most cases these matters can be fixed – facilities management just needs to be made aware.

 Common environmental concerns such as slippery surfaces, trip hazards, wiring, railings, smells, fumes, dust, too little light, temperature control or pests are addressed by Facilities Management (HQ) or the equivalent office in the duty station.

 If you feel that an environmental matter affects your health in any way, then it is appropriate to contact your medical service.

-- Walk in Clinic - The Medical Services Division offers health services to all staff members of the United Nations Secretariat, Agencies, Funds and Programs.
+- Walk in Clinic - The Division of Health-Care Management and Occupational Safety and Health offers health services to all staff members of the United Nations Secretariat, Agencies, Funds and Programs.

 - Clinics are located on the 5th floor of the Secretariat Building, DC1-1190 and UNICEF House H-5F.

-- The clinics provide occupational health services, general first aid, travel consultatins, vaccinations, ergonomic assessments and emergency services on site.
+- The clinics provide occupational health services, general first aid, travel consultations, vaccinations, ergonomic assessments and emergency services on site.